Skip to main content

 Good to Know

-The Manager can create and delete subnames.
-For wrapped names, the Owner role has Manager permissions.
+• The Manager can create and delete subnames.
+For wrapped names, the Owner and Manager roles are merged.

-There's no limit to how many subnames can be created.
+• There's no limit to how many subnames can be created for free.

 Understanding Subnames